Ip-12345/FullSecureAuth/README.md

 - No known vulnerabilities were detected in the exposed endpoints of the Authify backend.
 - The app appears to correctly handle authenticated and unauthenticated requests.
-- JWT tokens were properly used and respected during the scan.
 - This scan confirms basic security hygiene for the API layer.

 ---